Did you know that dollar stores have been around since 1955 when Dollar General opened its first one in Springfield, Kentucky? It’s true.

 3. Goldfish crackers.
 I love Pepperidge Farms’ goldfish-shaped crackers.
 My local dollar store handily beat out the prices offered by Walmart and Albertsons.
 In case you’re wondering, the crackers at the dollar store really were worth their salt; they still still had more than a month to go before the “use by” date.

 4. Tissue.
-On a per-count basis, the deal the dollar store was offering on their tissues was nothing to sneeze at; the closest competition found at my Albertsons grocery store was 43 percent more expensive.
+On a per-count basis, the deal the dollar store was offering on their tissues was nothing to sneeze at; the closest competition found at my Albertsons grocery store was 43% more expensive.

 The Worst Dollar Store Deals